General informations

 It frequently happens that, in the months of March and April, in the Alps, adverse weather conditions arise with winds, fog, rain or snowfall and this forces migrants to stop on the plains below, waiting for good weather.

-Precisely in these periods, one can notice numerous birds of various species which, already tired from having in some cases overcome the Sahara desert and the Mediterranean Sea, waiting to be able to cross the Alps to finally reach their nesting areas.
+Precisely in these periods, one can notice numerous birds of various species which, already tired after having in some cases overcome the Sahara desert and the Mediterranean Sea , are waiting to be able to cross the Alps to finally reach their nesting areas.

 Conversely, in autumn, after having crossed the Alps, many tired and hungry birds descend to Pian di Spagna to recover and recover their spent energy.

-Not all birds migrate: the Woodpeckers and the Tits, for example, make short movements, the Sordone descends from the mountain areas to the lower altitudes of the valley, the Dipper descends along the watercourse with the progressive advance of the frost.
+Not all birds migrate : the Woodpeckers and the Tits, for example, make short journeys, the Sordone descends from the mountain areas to the lower altitudes of the valley, the Dipper descends along the watercourse with the progressive advance of the frost.

-Some birds perform medium-range migrations, such as the Thrushes and Chaffinches, which, despite reaching the African continent, never descend below the Sahara, while others perform very long migrations, of 8000-9000 km, for example the Storks, the Swallows, Wheatears and Chiffchaffs.
+Some birds perform medium-range migrations, such as thrushes and finches, which, despite reaching the African continent, never descend below the Sahara, while others perform very long migrations of 8000-9000 km, for example storks, swallows, Wheatears and Chiffchaffs.

 The mountains surrounding the Reserve are home to some birds of prey, such as: Black Kite, Eagle Owl, Tawny Owl, Goshawk and Buzzard.